Azure/azure-rest-api-specs/specification/postgresqlhsc/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for postgresqlhsc.
+This is the AutoRest configuration file for PostgreSQL Hyperscale.

 ## Getting Started